pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

     }

 After the user has the ability to click on the boxes, a winner and a loser is then implemented into the game.
-In order for this to happen, this can be seen from the code block below.
-This particular block of code uses if statements to determine if the user has either one the game or has to keep playing.
+In order for this to happen, refer to the code block below.
+This particular block of code uses if statements to determine if the user has either won the game or has to keep playing.
 For the game to find out who the winner is, an array must be put in place that is able to calculate how a user wins.
 In tic-tac-toe, you can win by getting three X's or O's in a row.
 To recognize this, this code block detects that once the user gets three in a row, the game will declare a winner and end.
 If the game ends in a tie, the game will end, letting both users know it was a draw.

 .. code-block:: text
     :caption: Declaring the Winner & Loser